-Re-keying of eduroam Certificates is not supported.
-Every re-keying request for an eduroam Certificate SHALL be treated like an initial Certificate Application, see section 3.2.
+SHALL be treated like initial Certificate Applications, see section 3.2.

 4.8 Certificate modification

 The eduPKI CA does not support Certificate modification.
 The Subscriber MUST submit a new Certificate Application instead.

 If the Subscriber wants to change personal or organisational identity information (included in sDN or SaNs) contained in an existing Certificate, he/she MUST contact the pertinent RA to get the changed identity information verified, see section 3.2.